dimagi/commcare-hq/docs/couch_to_sql_models.rst

 - With master checked out, make sure you have at least one couch document that will get migrated.
 - Check out your branch and run the populate command.
 Verify it creates as many objects as expected.
 - Test editing the pre-existing object.
-In a shell, verify your changes appear in both couch and sql.  - Test creating a new object.
+In a shell, verify your changes appear in both couch and sql.
+- Test creating a new object.
 In a shell, verify your changes appear in both couoch and sql.

+Automated tests are also a good idea. `Example of tests for sync and migration code <https://github.com/dimagi/commcare-hq/pull/28042/files#diff-a1ef9cf2695fb1e0498e49c9f2643c3a>`_.

 Once this PR is deployed, run the migration command in any environments where it's likely to take more than a trivial amount of time.